dhaval-28/Kickstarter-Analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 The chart below gives a good picture of which months are the best and the worst to launch campaings.
-It clearly shows May has the most successul campaigns abd December has the most number of failures.
+It clearly shows May has the most successul campaigns and December has the most number of failures.
 Summer months are the better months to lunch cmpaign compare to winter months.
 ![Kickstarter image 1](Images/Theater_Outcomes_vs_Launch.png)
 ### Analysis of Outcomes Based on Goals